 I even worked the combo of stitches in one round of border so look close at the picture below to see how the border is just so small and….dainty!
 That’s about the only word I can describe this blanket.
 It’s also lightweight and airy.

-Cluster: Yarn over, insert your hook into the designated space, *yarn over and pull back through.
-Repeat from * 2 times then yarn over and pull through all loops on hook.
+Cluster: YO, insert your hook into the designated space, *YO and pull back through.
+Repeat from * 2 times then YO and pull through all loops on hook.

 Row 1: In the 2nd chain from the hook, work “SC, CH, DC”, *skip 2 ch’s, work “SC, CH, DC” in the next ch.
 Repeat from * to the end of the row and until you have 1 remaining ch space.
 Work 1 SC in the last remaining ch space.
 CH 1 and turn.